 NATIONAL COASTWATCH HAVE BEEN GRANTED USE OF THEIR OWN DEDICATED RADIO CHANNEL BY OFCOM.
 CHANNEL 65 IS NOW IN FULL USE AT NELLS POINT.
 SO WHY NOT GIVE US A CALL FOR LOCAL WEATHER CONDITIONS OR A RADIO CHECK?

-Already we have had 4 incidents so far this year, but none have related to Sully Island.
+Already we have had 5 incidents so far this year, but but only 2 have related to Sully Island.
 For full details see the incidents section at the top of the page.

 An autumn 2017 Nells Point NCI were delighted to be accepted by ASDA's Barry Waterfront store, as one of their 3 nominated charities for their Community Life Fund.
 Over a period of a month or so, customers were given tokens at the checkout which they could use to indicate their preferred charity of the 3, and Nells Point NCI came out on top, which resulted in us receiving a £500 donation from ASDA.